surfer190/fixes/docs/bitcoin/the-bitcoin-standard-notes.md

 Second place in monetary terms is equivlanet to nothing.

-The Hunt brothers triedbuying and monetising Sivler in 1970 but silver producers and holders and silver holders would sell it into the market.
+The Hunt brothers tried buying and monetising Silver in 1970 but silver producers and holders and silver holders would sell it into the market.

 Know about the _stock-to-flow_ ratio